asecurityteam/transportd/docs/components.md

 ##### Validate Headers

 The `validate_headers` component can be used to validate the presence of headers and the existence of specific values in those headers.
-It verifies that *any* of the specified headers exist with *any* of the specified values for that header.
+It verifies that at least one specified header contains at least one specified value.
 Each key under `allowed` is the header name and the list of values for that key represent the the values we want to verify exist.

 If a configured header does not exist, or the specified value is not found, it will check for the next `allowed` header, if configured,